 - Variety: Having meat-free meals is a great way to introduce a wider variety of foods, flavours, textures and colours into your diet.

 - Eco-Friendly: UN figures suggest that meat production puts more greenhouse gases into the atmosphere than transport.
 So, including meat-free meals in your week, and thus cutting down your meat intake, is a great way to help combat global warming.
+For more eco-friendly eating tips check out my eating green post.

 Tips to implement meat-free meals: